dinh-toan/dinh-toan.github.io/_pages/about.md

   more_info: >
     <p>Bâtiment Copernic </p>
     <p>5 Boulevard Descartes.</p>
-    <p> 77420 Champs-sur-Marne, France</P>
+    <p>77420 Champs-sur-Marne, France</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
 latest_posts: true # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 Hello, this is my blog.